sylwia-budzynska/2025-soss-codeql-workshop/README.md

 Before we get started it is important that all of the prerequisites are met so you can participate in the workshop.

 The workshop is divided into multiple sections and each section consists of exercises that build up to the final query.
-For each section we provide *hints* that help you finish the exercise by providing you with references to QL classes and member predicates that you can use.
+For each section we provide *guidelines* that help you finish the exercise by providing you with references to QL classes and member predicates that you can use.

 ### Overview